aaronmboyd/qtum-staking-on-aws-ec2/README.md

 * AWS login password
 * AWS multfactor device or method

-If someone can access your AWS account they can simply change the Security Group the EC2 belongs to, with a new public key created from a private key they control, and then access your EC2.
-This shouldn't be a catastrophic issue - as the wallet is only unlocked for staking.
-They will not be able to send from it without knowing the QTUM wallet encryption passphrase.
+If someone can access your AWS account they still shouldn't be able to either change your Security Group for the running instance or get into the EC2 (as they don't have the private keyfile for SSH).

 **On the EC2 instance**
 * QTUM wallet.dat file